Christie Malry's Own Double-Entry (film): Soundtrack

-The soundtrack, released on the 11th of June 2001 on Hut Records, was written and performed by Luke Haines, who also co-produced it with Pete Hofman.
-It included a cover of Nick Lowe’s I Love the Sound of Breaking Glass.
+The soundtrack, released on 11 June 2001 on Hut Records, was written and performed by Luke Haines, who also co-produced it with Pete Hofman.
+It included a cover of Nick Lowe's I Love the Sound of Breaking Glass.
 In the DVD commentary, Tickell and Moran discuss how Billie Piper was considered to perform the vocal on this song as she wished to work with Luke Haines, though this ultimately did not happen.

 Production

-Filming took place in late 1999; in an interview with Moran by Jan Moir in The Daily Telegraph on the 23rd of December he mentioned he was in the middle of making the film and that he was foregoing pudding because he had ‘five pages of nude scenes next week.’
-This means that the film was made at the exact time during which it is set, as Christie’s gravestone at the end of the film shows that he died on the 13th of December 1999.
+Filming took place in late 1999; in an interview with Moran by Jan Moir in The Daily Telegraph on the 23rd of December he mentioned he was in the middle of making the film and that he was foregoing pudding because he had 'five pages of nude scenes next week.'
+This means that the film was made at the exact time during which it is set, as Christie's gravestone at the end of the film shows that he died on 13 December 1999.

-Despite being set in London and featuring a largely British cast, director Paul Tickell said in an interview that the film had no actual funding from Britain and bemoaned the state of the UK film industry: ‘There’s not a penny of the British Film industry in Malry.
-In spite of the relative success of the film I can’t see me making a film with anyone in the British Film industry at the moment.’
-Funding was instead raised in Luxembourg and Holland, where much of the scenes were also filmed.
+Despite being set in London and featuring a largely British cast, director Paul Tickell said in an interview that the film had no actual funding from Britain and bemoaned the state of the UK film industry: 'There's not a penny of the British Film industry in Malry.
+In spite of the relative success of the film I can't see me making a film with anyone in the British Film industry at the moment.'
+Funding was instead raised in Luxembourg and the Netherlands, where much of the scenes were also filmed.

 A number of London locations and landmarks can be seen in the film, including Hammersmith Bridge (which is also mentioned in the novel and is close to where author BS Johnson grew up), Westminster Bridge and the London Eye.
-However, in the DVD commentary, Tickell and Moran discuss how most of the film was shot in Luxembourg, including the scene at a hydro-electric plant where Christie poisons London’s water supply, and how precautions often had to be made to disguise the true locations, such as getting traffic outside a pub to drive on the left side of the road as the characters walked in to make it look like it was in the UK.
+However, in the DVD commentary, Tickell and Moran discuss how most of the film was shot in Luxembourg, including the scene at a hydro-electric plant where Christie poisons London's water supply, and how precautions often had to be made to disguise the true locations, such as getting traffic outside a pub to drive on the left side of the road as the characters walked in to make it look like it was in the UK.

 Release

-Despite production beginning in late 1999 the film did not receive a full release until 2002, with the film being screened in several UK cinemas including the Prince Charles Cinema followed by a Q&A session with the director and lead actors; Paul Tickell referred to the ‘guerrilla distribution’ of the film coming about as a result of the film struggling to find a distributor until the release of the soundtrack sparked interest in the film amongst critics and, as a result, ‘some screenings were arranged.
+Despite production beginning in late 1999 the film did not receive a full release until 2002, with the film being screened in several UK cinemas including the Prince Charles Cinema followed by a Q&A session with the director and lead actors; Paul Tickell referred to the 'guerrilla distribution' of the film coming about as a result of the film struggling to find a distributor until the release of the soundtrack sparked interest in the film amongst critics and, as a result, 'some screenings were arranged.
 Journalists loved it and then they reviewed it.
-That helped to get the ball rolling.’
+That helped to get the ball rolling.'

-The film received its UK premiere on the 15th of August 2002 at the Institute of Contemporary Arts, London.
+The film received its UK premiere on 15 August 2002 at the Institute of Contemporary Arts, London.